Wootric/WootricSDK-flutter/README.md

 # Flutter Plugin for Wootric SDK

-A Wootric SDK Wrapper for Flutter.
+This is an official Wootric SDK Wrapper for Flutter by InMoment.

 [Website](https://inmoment.com/wootric/)